Brodypen/Algorithms/Neetcode150/Array-and-Hashing/top-k-frequent-elements.md

 This problem is solved by:
 Use a hashmap for counter
-Make a pseudo sort array, where the index is count(val), val is [val...] and the size is nums length.
+Make a pseudo Bucketsort array, where the index is count(val), val is [val...] and the size is nums length.
-Loop reverse and append it to result array, once res array is full, return res.
+Loop reverse and append it to result array, once res array is equal to k, return res.

+Key notes:
+Know to make unique arrays in array, you have to do [[] for i in range(len(nums) + 1)].
+If you don't, you are making copies of the array.
+That means when u change a val in one array, in changes vals in all.
+(Because it is only one array)

 ### Solution
 ```ad-tldr